 Further, your child should not only have fundamental swimming skills but also know how to practice specific safety precautions when in the pool.
 This includes rolling onto their back to float and keep their head above water, for example.
 Their swimming lessons are likely to cover such topics.

-Note that the above tip does not invalidate the use of floaties.
+Note that the above tip does not invalidate the use of floaties or inner tubes.
 These are great tools for keeping your child safe in the pool, as they provide support for safe swimming habits.
-Floaties will help to keep your kid buoyant, even if they are tired or just getting comfortable with being in the water.
+Floaties or inner tubes will help to keep your kid buoyant, even if they are tired or just getting comfortable with being in the water.
 They can use floating accessories to lean on while wearing this safety gear as well.

-Keep these tips in mind as you’re preparing for your next backyard pool party to ensure you and your loved ones’ safety.
+Keep these tips in mind as you’re preparing for your next backyard pool party to ensure your and your loved ones’ safety.